 - 1. Accurately use various measuring methods and instruments, the metric system and scientific notation in routine laboratory exercises and experiments. - 2.
 Effectively use and properly care for the compound microscope, including the oil immersion lens, in laboratory exercises and experiments. - 3.
 Accurately prepare, examine and interpret various stained slide specimens including gram stained, capsule stained, endospore stained and flagella stained specimens. - 4.
 Demonstrate and properly execute aseptic technique while handling bacterial cultures and infectious specimens. - 5.
 Evaluate the ubiquity of microbes as part of our normal flora and as present in the environment. - 6.
 Demonstrate, evaluate and rationalize the principles and the techniques used to control microorganisms such as antibiotics, preservatives and the chemical and physical disinfecting and sterilizing agents. - 7.
-Enumerate and evaluate the bacteria in biological, food, water and environmental samples and mathematically project the growth characteristics of these bacteria.

-- 8. Demonstrate, evaluate and predict the effect of different habits and personal hygiene practices on human normal flora and on pathogenic microbes. - 9.
+Enumerate and evaluate the bacteria in biological, food, water and environmental samples and mathematically project the growth characteristics of these bacteria. - 8.
+Demonstrate, evaluate and predict the effect of different habits and personal hygiene practices on human normal flora and on pathogenic microbes. - 9.
 Demonstrate and evaluate the nutritional requirements and characteristics of the various medically important bacteria. - 10.
 Demonstrate the ability to isolate, maintain and identify common bacteria.

-MICR 161 Immunology and Protein Chemistry (2) KCC AA/DY
+MICR 161 Immunology and Protein Chemistry (2) KCC AA/DY and KCC AS/NS

-Prerequisite(s): A grade of "C" or higher or concurrent enrollment in MICR 130 or a grade of "C" or higher or concurrent enrollment in BIOL 171; and a grade of "C" or higher or concurrent enrollment in MICR 140 or a grade of "C" or higher or concurrent enrollment in MLT 107 or a grade of "C" or higher or concurrent enrollment in BIOL 171L; and a grade of "C" or higher or concurrent enrollment in CHEM 161 and a grade of "C" or higher or concurrent enrollment in CHEM 161L.
+Prerequisite(s): A grade of "C" or higher or concurrent enrollment in MICR 130 or a grade of "C" or higher or concurrent enrollment in BIOL 171; and a grade of "C" or higher or concurrent enrollment in MICR 140 or a grade of "C" or higher or concurrent enrollment in BIOL 1711; and a grade of "C" or higher or concurrent enrollment in BIOL 1711; and a grade of "C" or higher or concurrent enrollment in BIOL 1711; and a grade of "C" or higher or concurrent enrollment in BIOL 1711; and a grade of "C" or higher or concurrent enrollment in CHEM 161 and a grade of "C" or higher or concurrent enrollment in CHEM 161 and a grade of "C" or higher or concurrent enrollment in CHEM 161L.
 Prerequisites may be waived by the consent of instructor.